mixerapi/mixerapi-dev/plugins/mixerapi/README.md

 }
 ```

+Next run the automated install or complete the installation manually.

 ### Automated Install

 The automated install will overwrite your `config/app.php` and `config/routes.php`, and create a welcome page at your